iibrahimli/battleship_project/README.md

 sudo apt-get install libcppunit-dev
 ```

-Tests can be run with the following command from the root of the project folder:
+Tests can be run with the following command from `build`:

 ``` bash
 ./bin/tests